Liiinx/airWild/README.md

 a portfolio of 6 school wilders !!

-use HTML / CSS and learn basic bootstrap usage.
+use HTML / CSS, learn basic bootstrap usage and responsive design.

+navbar is not functional